lewagon/dotfiles/WARMUP-DELETE-AFTER-MERGE.md

 ### Day 5

-- No need I think, the first exercise is already fairly easy
+- No need for now, will review module

 ### Day 6

-- Same here
+- No need for now, will review module

 ### Day 7

-- Use Star wars API to add the name of your favorite character to an HTML page
+- No need for now, will review module

 ### Day 8